Study in Norway from Nepal

 • Offered by select universities and programs

-• Erasmus+, NORPART, and other EU-funded schemes available
+• Erasmus+, NORPART, and other EU-funded schemes are available

 • Quota Scheme (for students from developing countries like Nepal – varies annually)